TheMrMilchmann/AdventOfCode2021/README.md

 # AdventOfCode 2021

-My solutions to the "Advent of Code 2021" riddles using Kotlin 1.6 and Java 17.
+My solutions to the "Advent of Code 2021" puzzles using Kotlin 1.6 and Java 17.

 **Inputs are not provided** [as requested by the AoC author](https://twitter.com/ericwastl/status/1465805354214830081).
 They should be placed under `src/main/resources/days/DayXX.txt` where `XX` is